Revenue slowdown at Alphabet helps drag US stocks lower

-NEW YORK (AP) — U.S. stocks were moving lower early Tuesday, dragged down by big communications companies after Google’s parent company, Alphabet, reported a slowdown in revenue growth.
+NEW YORK (AP) — U.S. stocks were moving lower in morning trading Tuesday, dragged down by big communications companies after Google’s parent company, Alphabet, reported a slowdown in revenue growth.

 Alphabet is one of many huge U.S. companies to report their results this week, giving investors plenty to focus on.
+Nearly a third of the companies in the S&P 500 are scheduled to report their results for the first quarter this week.
 For the most part, the first-quarter earnings, while mixed, have come in better than the modest expectations analysts had.

-The few sectors to post gains in early trading included safe-play companies like utilities and makers of consumer products, which investors tend to favor when they’re feeling fearful.
-Energy and health care and companies were also higher.
+The few sectors to post gains in morning trading included safe-play companies like utilities and makers of consumer products, which investors tend to favor when they’re feeling fearful.
+Energy companies were also higher as the price of oil rose.

 General Electric, which has taken a beating in recent years, rose sharply in heavy trading after delivering surprisingly good earnings.
 That helped lift other industrial stocks.